Simple.

 The return data tells this story in even starker terms.
 Median venture fund IRRs (13.5%) slightly outperform the S&P 500 (9.9%), barely justifying the illiquidity.
 However, top-quartile funds deliver 18-30% IRRs, and bottom-quartile funds significantly underperform.
 Being average in venture capital isn’t enough – you need a strategy for accessing top-tier opportunities.

-Returns or strategic plan?
+Returns or Strategy?

 Family offices must decide whether they’re seeking primarily financial returns or have strategic reasons for entering venture capital.